 For areas with significant community transmission of COVID-19, the Infection Control Expert Group has provided guidance regarding use of P2/N95 masks and protective eye wear/face shields in aged care homes.
 Specific national guidance has also been developed to support aged care homes’ response to COVID-19.

 The Australian Commission on Safety and Quality in Health Care (the Commission) has developed this poster to support aged care workers with step-by-step instructions on how to put on and remove PPE, and how to fit check P2/N95 respirator masks, where they are required to be used.

 Advice for home care service providers in NSW

 NSW Health recommends the implementation of the following measures:

 - Any staff with fever or respiratory symptoms, even mild, should be excluded from work.
 They should be advised to isolate at home and seek COVID-19 testing.

-- When providing care to clients who live in, or have visited the above local government areas, staff must wear a surgical mask while providing services until at least the end of July.
+- When providing care to clients who live in, or have visited the above areas, staff must wear a surgical mask while providing services.

 - Staff actively ask clients about symptoms on arrival.
 If staff become aware of a client with symptoms, that client should be isolated from others, and arrangements made for COVID-19 testing.

 Where you require PPE to do your job safely, it is your employer’s obligation to provide it.
 If you are caring for a resident who is suspected or confirmed COVID positive you should be provided with a surgical mask, disposable gloves, a long sleeved gown and goggles or a face mask.
 This should be put on before entering the resident’s room and removed on exit.
 You shouldn’t reuse any PPE unless it is marked as reusable, and then only where it has been properly cleaned in line with the manufacturer’s instructions before you reuse it.
 If you don’t have the PPE that you need to do a task safely, then you should not do that task until the PPE is provided.